13 Most Terrifying Motorcycles of All Time

 1997 Suzuki TL1000S

-By Mike Schinkel, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=4353130
+Image Credit: Mike Schinkel, CC BY 2.0, wiki commons.

 The Suzuki TL1000S had the potential to be a standout sportbike, but its rear suspension system became its downfall.
 The large V-twin engine didn’t leave space for a traditional rear shock, prompting Suzuki to opt for a Formula 1-style solution.
 Initially, this provided a crisp, responsive ride.
-However, as the rear shock’s oil heated up, the damping decreased, resulting in a soft and unmanageable ride mid-journey.
-Imagine dealing with a powerful sportbike that suddenly feels like it’s drifting through turns—it’s a sure recipe for trouble.

 1970 Kawasaki H1 500 Mach III